 The twelve points of the Scout Law that define a Scout are all important, but at this moment, we are called on to be brave.
 Brave means taking action because it is the right thing to do and being an upstander even when it may prompt criticism from some.
 We realize we have not been as brave as we should have been because, as Scouts, we must always stand for what is right and take action when the situation demands it.

-The statement also announced their commitment to develop a new Eagle-required diversity and inclusion merit badge, which will pull from existing American Cultures, and Citizenship in the Community merit badges, to promote the understanding of all of the cultures and walks of life right here in America.
+The statement also announced their commitment to develop a new Eagle-required Diversity, Equity, and Inclusion merit badge, which will pull from existing American Cultures, and Citizenship in the Community merit badges, to promote the understanding of all of the cultures and walks of life right here in America.

 I look forward to seeing the merit badge requirements, then signing myself up to lead it.
 As soon as this information is shared, I will update this post accordingly!